lucasvr/hdf5-udf/README.md

 The main program takes as input a few required arguments: the HDF5 file, the user-defined Lua script, and the output dataset name/resolution/data type.
-If we were to create a `float32` dataset named "temperature" with 1000x800 cells (and whose Lua script is named "udf.lua") then the following command would do it (while appending the result to "myfile.h5"):
+If we were to create a `float` dataset named "temperature" with 1000x800 cells (and whose Lua script is named "udf.lua") then the following command would do it (while appending the result to "myfile.h5"):

 ```
-$ hdf5-udf myfile.h5 udf.lua temperature:1000x800:float32
+$ hdf5-udf myfile.h5 udf.lua temperature:1000x800:float
 ```

 It is also possible to let the main program infer the output dataset information